ericburger/crossbardocs/pages/docs/programming-guide/rpc/Shared-Registrations.md

 # Shared Registrations

-As a default, only a single calle may register a procedure for an URI.
+As a default, only a single callee may register a procedure for an URI.

 ## Use cases for Shared Registrations